-These goals can relate to the amount of expected income, desired market share, increasing the level of product awareness, or growth objectives.
+These goals can relate to the amount of expected income, desired market share, increasing the level of product awareness, improving digital customer experience, or growth objectives.

 SMART Marketing Approach

-Whatever the type of the goals is, you should apply the widely used SMART approach.
+Whatever the goal is, you should apply the widely used SMART approach.

 Before show examples of marketing objectives, let’s explain what SMART way is all about.

-SMART market objectives open the door of the success just because they are specific, measurable, attainable, realistic and time-based.
-And these are the elements you need in order to be in the right way of achieving the desirable things.
+SMART market objectives open the door of success because they are specific, measurable, attainable, realistic, and time-based.
+And these are the elements you need in order to achieve the desired outcomes.

 S – Specific (stretching, significant, sensible)

-This point answer the question what exactly do you want to achieve?
+This point answers the question of what exactly do you want to achieve?
 Your goals must be clear to everyone involved with them.
-You should be as much specific as you can when defining your market objectives.
+You should be as specific as you can when defining your market objectives.